PallottaEnrico/LegalEval/README.md

 </div>

 <div align = 'center'>
-  Example of tokenization of a sentence
+  Example of Legal Named Entities detected in a sentence
 </div>

 ### Results